qiuquanwu/vue3-json-viewer/readme_cn.md

 import { createApp } from 'vue'
 import App from './App.vue'
 import JsonViewer from "vue3-json-viewer"

-const app = createApp(App)
+// if you used v1.0.5 or latster ,you should add import "vue3-json-viewer/dist/index.css" import "vue3-json-viewer/dist/index.css" const app = createApp(App)
 app.use(JsonViewer)
 app.mount('#app')